dmirubtsov/ansible-role-certbot/README.md

 Services that should be stopped while `certbot` runs it's own standalone server on ports 80 and 443.
 If you're running Apache, set this to `apache2` (Ubuntu), or `httpd` (RHEL), or if you have Nginx on port 443 and something else on port 80 (e.g. Varnish, a Java app, or something else), add it to the list so it is stopped when the certificate is generated.

 These services will only be stopped the first time a new cert is generated.

+#### Webroot Certificate Generation

+	certbot_deployhook: "service {{certbot_create_standalone_stop_services }} restart"

+Script content for the deploy hook called by certbot after successfully obtaining the certificate

+When using the `webroot` creation method, a `webroot` item has to be provided for every `certbot_certs` item, specifying which directory to use for the authentication.
+Also, make sure your webserver correctly delivers contents from this directory.

 ### Source Installation from Git